kamleshkatios/Swift-WebRTC-Signaling/README.md

 Sample html and javacript files are in webroot directory.

-If you wan to test the server between 2 computers change the address in the client.js file from
+If you want to test on intranet change the ip of the server in client.js file.

 ```
 var conn = new WebSocket('ws://localhost:8181/chat', 'chat');